Christian-VanWyk/specno/README.md

 <!-- :::::::::::::::: Notes :::::::::::::::: -->

 Please Note I would change a lot about this project.
 I coded really fast to get it done.
-Regardless I hope this are acceptable regardless.
+Regardless I hope this is acceptable.
+Its also not fully responsive but I would say about mostly.